jaideep777/Consumer-resource-system/README.md

 ## Installation prerequisites

 You will need the NVIDIA CUDA-Toolkit, OpenGL libraries (Glut, GLEW), and libGSL to run this code.
-Once you have installed these libraries.

 ## Usage

 ### Compile

 In `src/Makefile`, change the CUDA_INSTALL_PATH to your CUDA directory.
 By default, it is set to `/usr/local/cuda`.
-Then compile speficying the executable name.
-E.g.
+Then compile specifying the executable name, e.g.

 ```
 make TARGET=simulate